All Episodes

 You know, I'm looking at how this, you know, where we're headed here.

-Because it's not it's spiraling out of control, and it's gonna get worse.
+And I don't like what I see because it's not, it's spiraling out of control and it's going to get worse.

-By the way, there is uh on the 2020 front, former White House physician, Dr. Ronnie Jackson, he was both the White House physician under Obama and Trump.
+By the way, there is on the 2020 front, former White House physician, Dr. Ronnie Jackson.

-He's saying, Yeah, Joe Biden has cognitive issues.
+He's saying, yeah, Joe Biden has cognitive issues.

 He's urging Biden to take the exact same test.